Protections for public officials

 provided if all the following apply:

-- the disclosure is substantially true.
+- the disclosure is substantially true, and

 Confidentiality